What a Flame Sensor Is and Why It Matters

 Scheduling your seasonal furnace maintenance helps keep your heating system working up to thirty percent more efficient and helps extend the life of the equipment.
 But things may still stop working, and when they do, you could feel like there is always something else.

 This time it’s your motor, next time it’s your control valve.
 Now you need to replace your flame sensor.

 What is a flame sensor, anyway?

-The way to determine if a dirty flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
+The way to diagnose if a dirty flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert heating technician can provide you.
 If a dirty flame sensor is the offender, the heating expert will clean the sensor with steel wool.
-If dirt was the sole factor, we will see a notably higher amp reading.
+If dirt was the only factor, we will see a notably higher amp reading.
 If the reading doesn’t change, the technician will carry on with the heating equipment repair diagnostic process.

 If you aren’t confident your furnace is going to outlast these last few weeks of winter, give Winnipeg Supply Service Experts a call and we’ll come out and perform a full furnace maintenance or a no-charge in-home estimate on a new HVAC system.